Covid-19 Information for Parents

 We are continuing to communicate with our families via letter, email and on Twitter.
 You can follow us at @Hillingdon_PS where we share and showcase the excellent work of staff, pupils, parents and governors and celebrate the success and achievements of the children.

 Please click on the link to the right to access copies of all the letters sent to parents to communicate arrangements during school closure and partial reopening.
 Please visit our News and Events / Letters page for all other letters.

 Please see the Virtual Learning message for parents from the CEO of the Elliot Foundation below:

-- During school closure and partial school opening, online work will be set for all children from Years 1 to 6 on Google Classroom.
+- In the event of school closure and / or partial school opening, online work will be set for all children from Years 1 to 6 on Google Classroom.

-- Please visit TEFAT’s Home Learning Support Site for easy access to Google Classroom; other online learning tools including TT Rockstars, Bug Club, Spelling Shed and MyMaths; and online safety guidance for parents.
+- TEFAT’s Home Learning Support Site provides easy access to Google Classroom; other online learning tools including TT Rockstars, Bug Club, Spelling Shed and MyMaths; and online safety guidance for parents.

-- All children are encouraged to keep reading.
+- All children will be encouraged to keep reading.
 Copies of First News are being shared with KS2 parents via email and can also be found in the children’s Google Classrooms.

 - Please contact the school office at firstname.lastname@example.org for support with any issues you may be having with technology that impact your child's access to home learning.

 - For further information about the provision of Remote Education please see the Remote Education Information for Parents document at the bottom of this page.